Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Feeling very good.
 A productive day, building my relationship, getting done peding tasks, RPi reading, playing and doing some workout.
 Tomorrow yoga. :slightly_smiling_face:

+### Day 74: June 7, 2020 (Coding reachability.py)

+**Today's Progress**: I learned about graphs conected components, explorer function and previsit and postvisit functions.
+Pretty nifty data structure are graphs.

+**Thoughts:** I had a very bad problem today, but I managed it and it seems it'll turn out well.
+Feeling really well and balanced. :slightly_smiling_face:

+### Day 75: June 8, 2020 (Coding connected_components.py)

+**Today's Progress**: I finished coding both of my homeworks.
+The first one have a bug, though.
+It seems easy to fix so I'm letting it for tomorrow.
+I also play with my Pi.
+I want a pretty way to play youtube on it.
+It seems there is not other option the a kodi plugin.
+We'll see.

+**Thoughts:** Feeling really well.
+A good organized day.
+I'm feeling well balanced. :slightly_smiling_face